-‘Sleep hygiene’ means habits that help you to have a good night’s sleep.
-Common sleeping problems (such as insomnia) are often caused by bad habits reinforced over years or even decades.
-You can dramatically improve your sleep quality by making a few minor adjustments to lifestyle and attitude.
+‘Sleep hygiene’ refers to healthy habits, behaviours and environmental factors that can be adjusted to help you have a good night’s sleep.
+Some sleeping problems are often caused by bad sleep habits reinforced over years or even decades.
+In many cases, you can improve your sleep quality by making a few adjustments to lifestyle and attitude.

 Obey your body clock

-The body’s alternating sleep-wake cycle is controlled by an internal ‘clock’ within the brain.
-Most bodily processes (such as temperature and brain states) are synchronised to this 24-hour physiological clock.
+The body’s alternating sleep-wake cycle is partly controlled by an internal ‘clock’ within the brain.
+Most bodily processes (such as body temperature and the secretion of certain hormones like melatonin) are synchronised to this 24-hour physiological clock (see the Sleep Health Foundation fact sheet about the for more information).
 Getting a good sleep means working with your body clock, not against it.
-Suggestions include:

-- Get up at the same time every day.
-Soon this strict routine will help to ‘set’ your body clock and you’ll find yourself getting sleepy at about the same time every night.
+- Get up at the same time every day, even on weekends.
+Soon this strict routine will help to ‘set’ and maintain the timing of your body clock and you’ll find yourself getting sleepy at about the same time every night.

 - Don’t ignore tiredness.
 Go to bed when your body tells you it’s ready.